maxpicelli/macOS-Terminal-Installer-universal/README.md

-# macOS-Terminal-Installer-universal
-Safe and universal macOS installer using Terminal

 # 🚀 Universal macOS Installer via Terminal

 This project provides a **safe and universal method** to install macOS on any APFS volume using the Terminal — compatible with all Apple official installers like Sequoia, Tahoe, Ventura, and more.